jessepav/lacygoill-wiki-backup/shell/directory_stack.md

 #### -e

-Allows you to edit the list of directories, one per line.
+Lets you edit the list of directories, one per line.
 The list can be edited to any extent you like; no sanity checking is performed.
 Completion is available.